Hantavirus Infection

 • Death in <1–15% of people who become sick, depending on the virus

 Signs and symptoms of hemorrhagic fever with renal syndrome often appear within one to two weeks after contact with infected rodents.
-Occasionally, they may take up to 8 weeks to develop.
+Occasionally, they may take up to eight weeks to develop.
 Some people may not develop symptoms, or they may be mild.

-There is currently no specific treatment for either hantavirus pulmonary syndrome or hemorrhagic fever with renal syndrome.
 It is important to see a doctor immediately if you have had contact with rodents and become sick with symptoms of hantavirus, as it may be helpful to treat the patient's symptoms as they develop.

 Rodent control and avoiding extended contact with rodents, their nests, or droppings are key for preventing hantaviruses.
 Prevention measures should be taken in the home, worksite, campsite, or anywhere rodents can be present.
 The tips below can help to reduce the chance of becoming ill from an infected rodent: